VirginiaLynne is a 60s-something mom of 5 adults who seeks ways to stay healthy and look her best. She loves sharing her creative tips!

 Can rub off, not as good if there is a lot of grey.

 Temporary "root" cover up

 It's easy, quick and simple.
 Also, this lasts all day and looks natural.

 Have to re-apply daily or if it gets washed off.
 Not waterproof.

-Eyebrow and lash dye
+Permanent eyebrow and lash dye

-This lasts the longest and looks natural.
+This lasts the longest and looks the most natural.

 Doesn't last as long as hair color.
 Sometimes stains skin.
 Trickier to apply.
 May cost the most.